Guest feature by Lyndsey Stoner, Muma on the Edge.

 Nothing is cooler than knowing the secret little gems in a city, tucked away on Kensington Gardens is a totally missable sign for a confectioners called A. Billett & Co but once inside you’ll find yourself immersed in the speakeasy style bar L’Atelier du Vin.
-Here you’ll find an eclectic lounge of mismatched furniture, knowledgable friendly staff and easily the most extensive wine list in Brighton, if you’re worried about losing credibility for not knowing your wines don’t worry, there’s a always a sommelier on hand.
-Up the cool factor by having your favourite bottle of vintage spirit locked behind the bar for your personal consumption, or dazzle your companions with a trip to the even more secret roof terrace, with its views over the iconic North Laine.
+Here you’ll find an eclectic lounge of mismatched furniture, knowledgeable friendly staff and easily the most extensive wine list in Brighton, if you’re worried about losing credibility for not knowing your wines don’t worry, there’s always a sommelier on hand.
+Head up to the roof terrace for stunning views of the North Laine and in winter blow people’s minds by introducing them to the roof igloo.
+Located above the recently revived and now highly regarded Grow 40.

 The cool: ‘Oh, I know this great little place’